hydroboat-studios/Berry/README.md

 - Adds missing: items,blocks,and features

-- It also dosent change anyting
+- It also dosent change anything

 - It also Gemerates: all biomes and Nether.